ChemisTechlabs/q_calc_util/README.md

 Chemis Core
 =============

-This is the Chemis app core used to all client side versions using HTML and Javascript as default.<br>
+This is the Chemis app core used in all client side versions using HTML and Javascript as default.<br>

 If you have any questions or suggestions, contact us at chemisproject@googlegroups.com